 “I exhort you also to take part in the great combat, which is the combat of life, and greater than every other earthly conflict.” – Plato

 In the rewrite, we seek to make our story as dynamic as possible.
 We explore the various ways our characters attempt to get what they want.
 Obstacles produce conflict for our characters, and antagonistic forces that make them alter their approach.
 The back and forth interplay between protagonist and antagonist provides our scene with an arc.

 By exploring the couple’s backstory and all that leads to this particular moment, we arm ourselves with information that informs the scene and makes it as dynamic as possible.

-We may want to explore these many possibilities through stream-of-consciousness writing in order to discover moments that bring the scene to life.
+We may want to explore these many possibilities through stream-of-consciousness writing.
+This way, we can discover moments that bring the scene to life.
 What prompts the man to experience regret, beg forgiveness, rationalize his reason for seeking a divorce, demand an apology, experience doubt, reveal a secret, and suffer a crisis of faith?
 In short, what are all the ways we can explore the nature of the dilemma through the scene?

 Notice how your scenes begin and end.
 Do they build in tension?
 Does something happen that reveals the characters in a new light?
 Can you make the scene more dynamic by exploring new ways for your characters to get what they want?